sspanak/tt9/docs/enWordlistReadme.txt

 least 2 GB, often 4 GB or more) this should not really be a problem.

 In addition, there is a very nice frequency analyze of the BNC corpus done by Adam Kilgarriff.
-Unlike Brain's word lists the BNC lists include part of speech information.
+Unlike Brian's word lists the BNC lists include part of speech information.
 I plan on somehow using these lists as Adam Kilgarriff has given me the OK to use it in SCOWL.
 These lists will greatly reduce the problem of inflected forms of a